syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 {% endtabs %}

-##Methods
+## Methods

-You can [`show`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Show.html) or [`hide`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Hide.html) the chart tooltip programmatically by using the show or hide method.
+You can show or hide the chart tooltip programmatically by using the show or hide method.

-###Show method
+### Show method

-This method is used to [`show`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Show.html) the tooltip programmatically at the mentioned coordinator points of the chart area.
+This method is used to [`Show`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Show.html) the tooltip programmatically at the mentioned coordinator points of the chart area.

 {% highlight c# %}